zhj930924/reflections/lesson_2_reflections.md

 What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?

+    Git will automatically merge the two branches together by looking at them and the lastest common commit before them.
+The result will interweave commits in both of them and sort these commit chronologically.
+We represent it in that particular way because doing so we will know where we have made a merge, and we merge a feature into the master branch.

-What are the pros and cons of Gitâ€™s automatic merging vs. always doing merges manually?
+What are the pros and cons of Git's automatic merging vs. always doing merges manually?

+    Git's automatic merging features micmic what people would do most of the time.
+Having it really saves the user a lot of time.
+As tradeoff, the user loses the freedom to mannually merge these seemingly tediously steps.